swaldman/rss-all-the-things/20-Some-Goals.md

   mean no platform can *exclusively* index and serve the content.
 - Dynamic applications should be able to generate and modify feeds and respond on behalf of multiple HTTP virtual hosts.
+Each feed should generates links consistent with the owning host, rather than the hostname of the service.
+  A clients modifying
-Each feed should generates links consistent with an owning host.
-Clients modifying state identify themselves with a DNS hostname.
-If the client’s identity is hosted by the application, the application should generate feeds reflecting in GUIDs and links the client’s ownership.
-If the client’s identity is hosted elsewhere, applications should generate RSS that can be imported into the owning identity’s host application.
+  state identifies itself with a DNS hostname.
+If the client’s identity is hosted by the application, the application should generate feeds reflecting in links the client’s ownership.
+If the client’s identity is hosted elsewhere, applications should update its own state, but update the owning identity’s hosting service, if one is provided.
+  In this way, items like blog comments can be kept in sync across multiple relevant services.